eodeluga/next-middy/README.md

     `yarn build`

-This compiles `packages/next-middy/src` to `packages/next-middy/dist`, ready for local linking or publication.

 **Rebuilding from scratch**

 `yarn rebuild`

 That command runs the full clean + install + build sequence, ensuring a pristine dist/ output.

-If you’re testing locally in another project, you can link it via:
+If you’re making changes to next-middy, you can test these against another project by linking build files:

 ```
 cd packages/next-middy